sportclimbing/ifsc-calendar/readme.md

  - [ ] Add Google Analytics (and cookie notice)
  - [ ] Check if there's an API to fetch events from instead of relying on scraping
  - [ ] Add warning about qualification streams likely not being available
- - [ ] Add an option to override events (sometimes they're cancelled but the site is not updated)
+ - [ ] Add an option to override events (sometimes they're cancelled but the site is not updated
+ - [ ] Disable youtube-fetch by default
  - [x] Add tutorial modal to `Add to your Calendar` button
  - [x] Add links to specific events to calendar
  - [x] Add `latest` tag to latest release